linear-b/gitstream/docs/automations/change-missing-lambda-field/README.md

+---
+title: gitStream Automation - Change Missing Lambda Field
+description: Detect missing Lambda fields that are required in all PRs.
+---
 # Change Missing Lambda Field

 If a PR creates a new Lambda function, but lacks a description field, gitStream will request changes and post a comment that explains why.